GovCodex

 Electrical and Fire Safety

-• Hardwired carbon monoxide detectors in all homes with fuel-burning appliances.
+• Hardwired carbon monoxide detectors in homes with fuel-burning appliances, where required by local code.

-• EV charging station infrastructure requirements for new garages.
+• EV charging station infrastructure requirements for new garages in some states and municipalities.

 Accessibility Requirements

-• Wider doorways (minimum 36 inches) in new construction and major renovations.
+• Wider doorways in new construction and major renovations (exact minimums vary by state and local code).

 • No-step entries or ramp access for ground-floor units in multi-family buildings.

-• Grab bars in bathrooms for properties in high-population areas.
+• Grab bars in bathrooms for accessible units, where required by local code.

 Streamline Permit Applications